mharrisb1/openai-responses-python/docs/user_guide/responses.md

 assert run.status == "in_progress"
 ```

+!!! note

+    This example does not persist the updated run state in the state store.
+It is recommended to do so.

 ## HTTPX Response

-You can also set the response to a raw HTTPX response object.
+You can set the response to a raw HTTPX response object.
 This is more involved than using either a partial or model but can allow you to test things like server failures or other status codes.

+!!! tip

-For convenience, `openai_responses` provides a re-import of `httpx.Response`.
+    For convenience, `openai_responses` provides an easy way to import external objects from HTTPX and RESPX.

 ```python linenums="1"
 import pytest